 If you or a loved one were injured or killed in a pedestrian accident in Riverside, call The Dominguez Firm today at 800-818-1818 for a free consultation.
-Our Riverside pedestrian accident lawyers will fight for your right to the maximum legal compensation you are entitled to for your injuries or loss.
+An experienced pedestrian accident lawyer at The Dominguez Firm will fight for your right to the maximum legal compensation you are entitled to for your injuries or loss.

 Please keep reading to find out more about pedestrian accidents in Riverside and how The Dominguez Firm can help you and your family.